 There are three main parts to a note, each of which will tell you something about the duration of the note.

 Now, a note doesn't have to have all three things.
 It might have just a head, or a head and a stem, but each of these elements changes the note value.
 All notes get their name from the relationship they have to the whole note.
 For example, four quarters make a whole, and there are four quarter notes in a whole note.

 A whole note gets 4 beats.
 It has an empty (white) note head but no stem or flag.

-A triplet receives one third of a beat and they usually appear in threes.
-They can have a flag or be connected with a bar, but will have the 3 above their grouping to differenciate them from eighth notes.
+A triplet receives one-third of a beat and they usually appear in threes.
+They can have a flag or be connected with a bar, but will have the 3 above their grouping to differentiate them from eighth notes.